Tywael/Darkly/Breach04_HiddenFieldEmailManipulation/Ressources/writeup.md

 We then submitted the password reset request with the modified value.

-The application accepted the input without any client-side or server-side validation and responded with a success message, revealing a flag:
+The application accepted the input without any client-side or server-side validation and responded with a success message, revealing a [flag](../flag)

-``The flag is : 1d4855f7337c0c14b6f44946872c4eb33853f40b2d54393fbe94f49f1e19bbb0``

 ## Vulnerability Details